 A: Like any other place in the world, you have to avoid certain areas, especially late at night.
-The key is to be aware of your surroundings and don’t be a target and you will be fine.
+The key is to be aware of your surroundings and not be a target, and you will be fine.
 Most people that relocate here live in gated communities with guards at the entrances.

 Q: How do you rate the standard of housing in San Juan?

 A: Standard of living can be very good, but expensive.
 Most expats have a housing allowance, which means they can live in an exclusive, gated community.
 They can also send their children to expensive private schools, as companies usually allow for that expense as well.

 Meeting people and making friends in Puerto Rico

 Q: How tolerant are the locals of foreigners?